 - a.
-All College Board policies and requirements (i) referenced in these Terms and Conditions and (ii) relating to taking the PSAT 10 located at collegereadiness. collegeboard.org/psat-nmsqt-psat-10/taking-the-tests, and scores located at psat.org/scores are part of these Terms and Conditions. - b.
+All College Board policies and requirements (i) referenced in these Terms and Conditions and (ii) relating to taking the PSAT 10 located at satsuite. collegeboard.org/psat-10/taking-the-test, what to bring and what to leave at home on test day located at satsuite.collegeboard.org/psat-10/taking-the-test/ what-to-bring-leave and scores located at satsuite. collegeboard.org/psat-10/scores. - b.
 College Board may update its policies and requirements from time to time, and they are subject to change up to 1 week prior to your test date.
 You are required to review these prior to each test administration.